M-JN/Coursera_Capstone/README.md

-# Coursera_Capstone
+# Coursera Capstone
- Repo used mainly for the capstone project under the Applied Data Science Capstone course.
+ Repository mainly used for the capstone project under the Applied Data Science Capstone course.